Gabibag/KeepersLand/Readme.md

     - Hell Fire Imp - Summons fireballs
     - Lava Slime - Splits into Miniature versions of itself on death
     - Cloud - Chance to deal less damage.
+    - Gate Keeper - Boosts the health of enemies by taking your health
     - Fairy - Has a chance to:
         - Heal itself
         - Heal its party members